apollo

 ETORICOXIB is available in tablet form and injection.
 Take an oral form of ETORICOXIB as advised by your doctor.
 A healthcare professional will give the injection form of ETORICOXIB, do not self-administer.
 Common side-effects of ETORICOXIB are stomach pain, dry socket, swelling of the legs, dizziness, headache, palpitations (pounding heart), increased blood pressure, shortness of breath, constipation, flatulence, gastritis (inflammation of the lining of the stomach), heartburn, diarrhoea, indigestion (dyspepsia), nausea, vomiting, inflammation of the oesophagus (food pipe), mouth ulcers, general weakness and flu-like illness (fever, cold, cough, or sore throat).

 Do not take ETORICOXIB if you are allergic to etoricoxib, other pain killers or other ingredients.
-Inform your doctor if you have ulcers or bleeding in your stomach, severe liver and/or kidney impairment, colitis (inflammation of the large intestine), uncontrolled blood pressure, or heart problems such as chest pain, heart attack or heart failure and stroke.
+Inform your doctor if you have ulcers or bleeding in your stomach, severe liver and/or kidney impairment, colitis (inflammation of the large intestine), uncontrolled blood pressure, or heart problems such as chest pain, heart attack, heart failure and stroke.
 Do not take it if you are under 16 years of age, pregnant, planning to become pregnant or breastfeeding.
 Inform your doctor if you are dehydrated (because of vomiting or diarrhoea), have oedema (swelling due to fluid retention), have an infection, diabetes (high blood sugar) and high cholesterol, are a smoker or have an age above 65 years.

 Uses of ETORICOXIB

-Osteoarthritis, Rheumatoid arthritis, Ankylosing spondylitis, Gout.
+Treatment of Osteoarthritis, Rheumatoid arthritis, Ankylosing spondylitis, Gout.

 Medicinal Benefits